Himesh-29/MNIST-Project/README.md

 4. **Open in browser**
    The app will automatically open at `http://localhost:8501`

-## ☁️ Streamlit Cloud Deployment

-This app is fully compatible with Streamlit Cloud.
-Simply:

-1. Fork this repository
-2. Connect your GitHub account to [Streamlit Cloud](https://share.streamlit.io/)
-3. Deploy with `streamlit_app.py` as the main file
-4. Dependencies will be automatically installed from `requirements.txt`

 ## 🎮 How to Use

 1. **Draw a digit** on the canvas (0-9)